About the Cullen Eye Institute

 “All Houstonians are indebted to Mr. and Mrs. Hugh Roy Cullen, to the members of the Cullen family, and to The Cullen Foundation Trustees for the outstanding contributions which the Foundation has made to the medical facilities of our city,” said L.F.
-McCollum, chairman of the College’s Board of Trustees at the time of the gift.
+McCollum, chair of the College’s Board of Trustees at the time of the gift.

 Oilman Hugh Roy Cullen and his wife Lillie Cranz Cullen had been Baylor’s patrons since 1947, when they committed $800,000 to construct the Roy and Lillie Cullen Building in the new Texas Medical Center.
 The Cullen family’s philanthropy at the College continues today.